Eldeston/Super-Duper-Resource-Pack/CONTRIBUTION.md

    Each one must also follow the following guidelines/rules when participating this project.

-### FOR TEXTURE ARTISTS
+### For texture artists
    * Use the vanilla color palette of that block to recreate or replicate (the iron block is an exception since it looks more like copper in the sneak peak, the solution to that is make copper use that texture instead)
    * If the block is not possible to replicate due to the lack of referrences or data, try to make new one that suits with the vanilla style and fits with the rest of the textures.
 You may use data from other Minecraft titles such as Minecraft Dungeons.
    * The texture should always be 32x32

-### FOR PBR TEXTURE ARTISTS
+### For PBR texture artists
    * Use the latest labPBR format as #super-duper-resource-pack also uses this format.
-   * Make only the normal map, F0, roughness, emissiveness, and ambient map (you may make materials for porosity and heightmap but it's not necessary for now)
+   * Make only the normal map, F0, roughness, emissiveness, ambient map, and height map (you may make a material mask for porosity but it's not necessary for now)
    * The texture should always be 32x32

-### FOR MODEL ARTISTS
+### For model artists
    * Stay vanilla, no circles, or rounded edges.
 Keep it Minecraft:tm:
    * No high poly models.
 Keep everything minimal and optimized for minimal performance